By Tim Lambert

 In the reign of James 1 (1603-1625) it was said that the wool industry in Petersfield supported 1,000 poor people in the area, who lived by weaving.
 (Most of these weavers would have lived in surrounding villages rather than in the town itself.
 Merchants would take the raw wool by packhorse and collect the woven cloth).

 In 1622 Thomas Antroubs, a merchant, left money in his will to provide an almshouse for 12 poor men and women.
 The almshouses opened in 1624.
-In the mid 17th century the famous botanist John Goodyer (1592-64) lived in Petersfield.
+The famous botanist John Goodyer (1592-64) lived in Petersfield.

 Petersfield suffered another severe outbreak of plague in 1666.
 There were also outbreaks of smallpox in 1674 and 1687.